People invited to join focus group workshop to help direct projects in Denison

 “This information helps the steering committee set goals and priorities,” he said.
 “Also, upon completion of the process when the committee is looking to fund projects, the fact that so many voices were involved in directing the priorities is very powerful for grant funders to see.”

-Anyone who identifies Denison as their home town can sign up for one of the groups simply by going to the communityvisioning.org website, open up the “Visioning Communities” tab and clicking on Denison on the map that pops up.
-The public input button is on the Denison page.
+Anyone who identifies Denison as their home town can sign up for one of the groups simply by going to the communityvisioning.org website, open up the “Visioning Communities” tab and click on Denison on the map that pops up.
+The public input button on the Denison page.